 Our worship services are at 9:00 and 11:00 am most Sundays from September through June, with one 10:00 am service during the summer.
 Our services are mostly in our beautiful outdoor amphitheater; in bad weather, we meet in Founders’ Hall.
 Between services is Gathering Hour, a time for coffee and socializing and connecting with our upcoming activities.

 During services, you will find music, beauty, poetry, tradition, and words of comfort and challenge.
-Depending on the service, Rev. Meghan, our volunteer Worship Associate, our Director of Religious Education Alison McLeod, our choir, our band, our Music Director Chris Lehman, and our special speakers lead us in worship.
+Depending on the service, our interim minister Rev. Thomas Perchlik, our volunteer Worship Associate, our Director of Religious Education Alison McLeod, our choir, our band, our Music Director Chris Lehman, and our special speakers lead us in worship.